Foreman overview and concepts

 • Adopt the resource-based REST model for intuitively managing a virtualization platform.

-Scripts based on API commands communicate directly with the Foreman API, which makes them faster than scripts based on Hammer commands or Ansible playbooks relying on modules within theforeman.foreman.
+Scripts based on API commands communicate directly with the Foreman API, which makes them faster than scripts based on Hammer commands or Ansible Playbooks relying on modules within theforeman.foreman.

 Important